salsohrab20/AdrianCantrill-DVA-C02/VIII. Elastic Compute Cloud (EC2) Basics/XVI. EBS Volumes - PART2.md

 - `sudo mount /dev/xvdf /ebstest`: Mounts the volume.
 - `cd /ebstest && ls -la`: Confirms that data persists across instances.

-## Instance 3: Mounting the Volume in Another Availability Zone
+## Instance 3: Mounting the Volume in Another Availability Zone(Using snapshots)

 EBS volumes are restricted to a single AZ.
 To move a volume across AZs, a snapshot is created and restored in the target AZ.

+1. Right click on the EBS Volume , select Create snapshot.
+2. Provide the name of snapshot and click on create snapshot.
+3. Right click on snapshot and click on create volume.
+4. select a different availability zone and provide a tag name.
+5. Repeat steps mentioned in part1 to connect it to a different instance in provided availability zone.

 ### Steps: